TroelsMortensen/CodeLabs/Tutorials/BlazorWasmJwtAuth/015 Login page.md

 So, what's going on here?

-We wrap everything in the <AuthorizeView> component.
-Inside this we have access to information about the ClaimsPrincipal representing the currently logged in user.
+We wrap everything in the `<AuthorizeView>` component.
+Inside this tag (Blazor component) we have access to information about the `ClaimsPrincipal` representing the currently logged in user.

-Notice the two sub-tags: `<NotAuthorized>` and `<Authorized>`.\
+Notice the two sub-tags: `<NotAuthorized>` and `<Authorized>`.

 * The first is "active" if no one is logged in, i.e. all the html inside this tag is displayed.
 * The second contains html shown if the user _is_ logged in.

+##### NotAuthorized
 In the NotAuthorized part we have two input fields for the username and password.

 If the errorLabel contains something, we display that text.

 At the bottom we have the button, which when pressed calls the `LoginAsync()` method.

+##### Authorized
-Inside the Authorized part we have access to the `context`, a variable of type `AuthenticationState`, so we can access the contained ClaimsPrincipal, and get the Name.
+Inside the Authorized part we have access to the `context`, a variable of type `AuthenticationState`, so we can access the contained `ClaimsPrincipal`, and get the Name.
 Or any Claim we might want.

-The Name property is set specifically, when you add a Claim to the ClaimsPrincipal with the `ClaimsType` of `ClaimsType.Name`.
+The Name property is set specifically, when you add a Claim to the `ClaimsPrincipal` with the `ClaimsType` of `ClaimsType.Name`.
 We did this in the Web API's AuthController:

 `new Claim(ClaimTypes.Name, user.Username)`